No would-be Jedi warrior is complete without a lightsaber. Part of the fascination people have with lightsabers is their individuality…

 Creating The Emitter

-  When you make your own lightsaber you need to find a way to create an emitter than looks like fluorescent light might sprint forth from it at any moment is easier than you think.
+When you make your own lightsaber you need to find a way to create an emitter that looks like fluorescent light might just spring forth from it at any moment is easier than you think.

 Creating The Blade

 While having a dormant light saber handle hanging from your belt can give any costume an air of authenticity, some Jedis prefer to have a colored blade to make it even more real.

 Obviously we don’t have the technology to create a real, functional glowing blade just yet, but you can improvise.